sanko/Finance-Alpaca/README.md

 - `paper` - Boolean value

-    If you're attempting to use Alpaca's paper trading functionality, this **must** be a true value.
-Otherwise, you will be making live trades with actual assets.
+    If you're attempting to use Alpaca's paper trading system, this **must** be a true value.
+Otherwise, you will be making live trades with real assets!

     **Note**: This is a false value by default.

 ## `account( )`

+    my $acct = $camelid->account( );
+    CORE::say sprintf 'I can%s short!', $acct->shorting_enabled ? '' : 'not';

 Returns a Finance::Alpaca::Struct::Account object.